HMS-Core/hms-nearby-demo/NearbyCardExchange/README.md

 ## Getting Started

 1.Register as a developer.

 Register a [HUAWEI account](https://developer.huawei.com/consumer/en/).

 2.Create an app from Huawei.

 Create an app and enable Nearby Service by referring the [Nearby Service Preparations](https://developer.huawei.com/consumer/en/doc/development/HMS-Guides/nearby-service-preparation).

 3.Build the demo.

-To build this project, please use "Import project" in Android Studio.
-Prepare two Huawei phones, and install this app by adb command to phones.
+To build this project, please use "Import project" in Android Studio.Prepare two Huawei phones, and install this app by adb command to phones.

 ## Supported Environments
 Android Studio 3.X or a later version is recommended.